Skip to main content

 What Is a Good Average Rating?

-For example, I’ve used Google Fiber for nearly a decade both at home and the Igniting Business office, and even though their closest office has a 3.8 star average review, I can 100% say they deserve 5-stars in my book based on reliability and price.
+For example, I used Google Fiber for nearly a decade both at home and the Igniting Business office, and even though their closest office has a 3.8-star average rating, I can 100% say they deserve five stars in my book based on reliability and price.

 On the other hand, I’m probably not going to visit a 3.8 star steakhouse, nor do I want a 3.8 star haircut.